 Great pads and options

 This set ships with a kick drum tower and a kick pedal.
-This is a huge plus, because you’ll have a way more authentic experience.
-It’s superior to a simple spring model, because you’ll have the appropriate feeling from the beater hitting the pad.
+This is a huge plus because you’ll have a way more authentic experience.
+It’s superior to a simple spring model because you’ll have the appropriate feeling from the beater hitting the pad.
 You’ll also have access to more advanced techniques, such as doubles.
-The Hi-Hat is a simple spring pedal which serves its purpose well.
+The Hi-Hat is a simple spring pedal that serves its purpose well.

 Nitro Mesh Kit’s powerful module